 The Richmond Building is located at 270 Weybosset Street.
-It currently houses the Information Technology department, University Dining, the Employee Development Institute and the Rhode Island Small Business Development Center.
+It currently houses the Information Technology department, Dining Services/Student IDs, the Employee Development Institute and the Rhode Island Small Business Development Center.

-The administrative and operations headquarters for the Office of Campus Safety & Security, as well as for Student IDs, are located at 264 Weybosset Street.
+The administrative and operations headquarters for the Office of Campus Safety & Security are located at 264 Weybosset Street.

-The Student Services Center, located at 274 Pine Street, houses Student Academic & Financial Services, International Student Services and Study Abroad.
+The Student Services Center, located at 274 Pine Street, houses Student Academic & Financial Services and the International Center.

-The Taco Center for Business and Arts & Sciences, located at 10 Abbott Park Place, houses classrooms and faculty offices for the Economics Department, Science Department, the Larry Friedman International Center for Entrepreneurship, and the Center for Leadership Studies, the Alan Shawn Feinstein Community Service Center, and the Honors Program office.
+The Taco Center for Business and Arts & Sciences, located at 10 Abbott Park Place, houses classrooms and faculty offices for the Economics Department, the Larry Friedman International Center for Entrepreneurship, and the Center for Leadership Studies, the Alan Shawn Feinstein Community Service Center, and the Honors Program office.